PopularDemand/doggie-treats-austin/README.md

+# Doggie Treats, Austin
+An app made during a one day hackathon emphasizing the Socrata Open Data API

 ## Deployed version
 [Here](https://open-doggie-data.herokuapp.com/)

 ###Tour
 - Check out the parks list!
-That's saved in a database.
 - Woah that list of animals!
 Pagination, filtering and super slick webscraping to get those pics.
 - Maps brought to you by Google API.